Divorce Not Allowed

 Divorce Not Allowed is a 2018 Nigerian romantic comedy produced and directed by Mike Ezuruonye.
 The movie, which addresses relationship issues between couples and lovers, stars Bolanle Ninalowo, Iyabo Ojo, Angela Okorie, Eniola Badmus and Mike Ezuruonye.

 Synopsis

 The film revolves around the problems faced by young couples and how their solutions sometimes lead to separation.
-The movie narrates the scenes through three young married men that experience problems in their marriages that make them wish they have never married.
-They are not bold enough to separate, but rather deploy other means that can librate them from the bondages.
+The movie narrates the scenes through three young married men that experience problems in their marriages that make them wish they never married.
+They are not bold enough to separate, but rather deploy other means that can liberate them from the bondages.

 Premiere

 The movie was first premiered in Nigeria and was later premiered in Boleyn Cinemas, Barking Road, London, UK on June 23, 2018.